jasasonc/FatigueDS/docs/source/getting_started.rst

 Random signal (PSD)
 ~~~~~~~~~~~~~~~~~~~~

-For random signal defined by Power Spectral Density (PSD), the PSD, frequency range, unit and time duration must be provided.
+For the random signal defined by the Power Spectral Density (PSD); PSD, frequency range, unit and time duration must be provided.

 .. code-block:: python